MarcoGalvani/pairalpha/README.md

 # stablealpha

-Diffusion model for prediction of stock prices.
+Code for pair trading selection, training, prediction and backtesting.